CyrusNajmabadi/lang-design/CollectionLiterals.md

     * Similarly, while a collection literal has a natural type of `List<T>`, it is permissable to avoid such an allocation if the result would not be observable.
 For example, `foreach (var toggle in [true, false])`.
 Because the elements are all that the user's code can refer to, the above could be optimized away into a direct stack allocation.

-    * Collections are assumed to be well-behaved.
+    * Collections are assumed to be well behaved.
 For example:

         * It is assumed that the value of `Count` on a collection  will produce that same value as the count of elements when enumerated.